miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 ![ProductsPage](screenshots/Screenshot_Products_Product.png)

-6.Shopping Cart / Checkout page:
+6. Shopping Cart / Checkout page:
 	- The added items from Store, show up here, where you can add, remove them, displays full order details.
 	- Checkout Pages Require Names and Adress Info.
 	- Paymen handlet with PayPal.
 After successful payment you return to website where it tells you the payment was successful.